 How can I find any dormant accounts I might have?

-There is around £500 million in unclaimed money sitting in dormant bank accounts and a further £435 million sitting in NS&I accounts.
-So, if you think some of your money might be in a dormant account contact one of the asset tracking companies such as Unclaimed Asset Register who may be able to help.
+There is around £1 billion in unclaimed money in dormant bank accounts and NS&I accounts.
+So, if you think some of your money might be in a dormant account contact one of the asset tracking companies to help you find it.
+We detail the most common of these below.

-How can I prevent existing accounts becoming dormant?
+How can I prevent existing accounts from becoming dormant?

-- Contacting your bank and asking for an account will be classed as customer activity
+- Contacting your bank and asking for an account statement will be classed as customer activity

 - Depositing or withdrawing money will also be classed as customer activity